Silent Coup: Summary

 The prevailing narrative is that Nixon and his high-ranking associates covered up a 1972 break-in at the Democratic National Committee (DNC) headquarters in the Watergate Complex which had been undertaken to obtain information to be used against Nixon's political rivals.

 In contrast, Colodny and Gettlin contend that former White House counsel John Dean orchestrated the 1972 Watergate burglary.
-His motive was argued to have been to protect his future wife Maureen Biner by removing information linking her to a call-girl ring that worked for the DNC.
-The authors also lay out a case that Nixon's Chief of Staff Alexander Haig participated in an attempt to sabotage Nixon's presidency, the coup of the title.
+Dean’s motive was argued to have been to protect his future wife Maureen Biner by removing information linking her to a call-girl ring that worked for the DNC.
+The authors also lay out a case that Nixon's Chief of Staff Alexander Haig colluded with national security personnel in an attempt to sabotage Nixon's presidency, the coup of the title.
 Colodny and Gettlin also argue Haig was "Deep Throat", the nickname for an important and then-unidentified source for reporter Bob Woodward, who broke the Watergate story with Carl Bernstein at The Washington Post.
 Woodward was a Naval officer before becoming a reporter, had briefed Haig at the White House in 1969 and 1970 in that capacity, and the authors suggest that Haig was a source for the reporters.
+Colodny and Gettlin are also sharply critical of Woodward and Bernstein, accusing them of violating journalistic conventions in pursuit of their story and of distorting known facts.

+In 2005 it was revealed that FBI deputy director Mark Felt was the "Deep Throat" informant who had become Woodward's key source.

+Reception

 In a review for the Los Angeles Times, Robert Scheer said the book's claims might seem "preposterous" but were carefully documented and could not be easily dismissed.

-In 2005 it was revealed that FBI deputy director Mark Felt was the "Deep Throat" informant who had become Woodward's key source.
+Apart from a flurry of media interest at the initial publication, Scheer said the book was largely ignored by mainstream American news outlets who he believed had uncritically accepted Woodward and Bernstein’s narrative.

+Scheer also noted Silent Coup was not flattering to Nixon or intended as a defense of his administration given how he is depicted as venal, hapless and unethical.